ferrilab/bitvec/README.md

   change in the future as I learn how to better manage this library, but for now this limitation stands.

-- `BitBox<C: Cursor, T: Bits>` – a fixed-size bit collection in owned memory.
+- `BitBox<C: Cursor, T: BitStore>` – a fixed-size bit collection in owned memory.

-- `BitVec<C: Cursor, T: Bits>` – the actual bit-vector structure type.
+- `BitVec<C: Cursor, T: BitStore>` – the actual bit-vector structure type.
 It is generic over a cursor type (`C`) and storage type (`T`).
 This type is the main worker of the crate.
 It supports the full `Vec<T>` API and trait implementations, with the exception that (at this time) it is impossible to